 Westchester Trails Association

 Spring Hiking Tips.
 If you’re getting back into hiking after a winter’s rest, start with shorter and easier hikes until you feel in shape for something more strenuous.
-Be aware of seasonal conditions - melting snow and spring rains mean muddy trails and swollen streams.
+Be aware of seasonal conditions - spring rains can cause muddy trails and swollen streams.
 Give your boots a good waterproof treatment, and consider wearing gaiters.
 To avoid eroding muddy trails, look for established routes in sunny areas, on rocky surfaces, or with well-drained soils.
 If you find yourself on a muddy stretch of trail, don’t walk off-trail to avoid it - that will only increase erosion.
 Use common sense when encountering a swollen stream.
 Poles or sticks will help with balance, and wet feet can easily be tended to with a fresh pair of socks, but fast running water can also be dangerous.
 If you don’t feel that you can safely cross a stream, turn back.

 Have a most enjoyable spring.
 See you on the trail!